-Volunteer & willing Professors and Teachers are appointed as part-time NCC Officer.
-These NCC officers are called Associate Ncc Officers (ANOs).
+Volunteer & willing Professors and Teachers are appointed as part-time NCC officers.
+These NCC officers are called Associate NCC Officers (ANOs).
 Mostly, the functioning of the NCC in institutions depends on the motivated ANO.
-However, the Associate NCC Officer (ANO) creates the most vital link between the educational institute & Ncc Battalion.
+However, the Associate NCC Officer (ANO) creates the most vital link between the educational institute and the NCC Battalion.
 Basically, the Associate NCC Officer has to undergo training in a 3-month rigorous Pre-commission Course.

-In case, there is the absent of ANO, a Care Taker will to look after Ncc Unit.
-While the appointment of Caretaker is done in school or institute level.
+In case, there is an absence of ANO, a Care Taker will look after NCC Unit.
+The appointment of a Caretaker is done at the school or institute level.

 Eligibility of Associate NCC Officer (ANO)

 According to Rule 13 of NCC Acts & Rules 1949, regular teaching staff of colleges & schools can become an ANO.
-However, there are the following criteria of being an ANO:
+However, there are the following criteria for being an ANO:

 - Should be a permanent teaching staff of the educational institute.
 In the case of the temporary teacher, the principal has to give an undertaking that he/she will serve for three years in the institute.